Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/divine/divine-abilities-and-feats.md

 concentration, such as moving silently, casting spells, and using salient divine abilities.

+### Suggested Portfolio Elements
-**Suggested Portfolio Elements:** Destruction, rage, strength, war.
+Destruction, rage, strength, war.

 ## Divine Ranger

+### Prerequisites
-**Prerequisites:** Ranger level 20th, Wis 25, Wilderness Lore 40 ranks, Knowledge (nature) 30 ranks.
+Ranger level 20th, Wis 25, Wilderness Lore 40 ranks,
+Knowledge (nature) 30 ranks.

+### Benefit
-**Benefit:** Any weapon the deity wields against one of its favored enemies is treated as a bane weapon against that creature type.
+Any weapon the deity wields against one of its favored enemies is treated as a bane weapon against that creature type.
 Thus, its enhancement bonus is increased by +2 and it deals +2d6 points of damage.